shashikant01/API-Catalog-CICD/home.md

 ## Note: this is a API Catalog CLI documentation demo

-The purpose of this api is to return all products. this is sample API Catalog CLI.
+The purpose of this api is to return all products. this is sample API Catalog CLI Demo.

 **URL** : `/api/products`